chicagolandmesh/chicagolandmesh.org/docs/guides/meshcore/getting-started/avoid-mistakes.md

   - MeshCore
 ---

+## Getting Started: What to Deploy

+If you're new to ChiMesh and not sure what to set up, the **ideal starting deployment** is:

+- A **repeater on your roof** (or as high as you can get it) to maximize line-of-sight coverage
+- A **companion node** for day-to-day messaging indoors

+Line of sight is king in LoRa mesh networking.
+Walls, floors, and buildings dramatically reduce range.
+A rooftop repeater gets you above the obstructions and provides a strong signal path to your companion indoors, as well as connecting you to the broader mesh.
+This matters especially in dense urban environments where buildings block signals that would otherwise reach you easily in the suburbs.

+---

 #### Do NOT power on your node without an antenna!
    Very self-explanatory, just don't try it!
 It can damage your node's LoRa chip permanently.